 Each book has a landing page that lists the chapters in the book as well as any appendices.
 You can use the landing page to see which chapters or appendices are of interest to you.

 What options do I have for searching on AILALink?

-There are six different ways to search through AILALink.
-You can find the six different search tabs by clicking on the "Search" button in the blue navigation menu at the top of AILALink.
-The six tabs are:
+There are five different ways to search through AILALink.
+You can find the five different search tabs by clicking on the "Search" button in the blue navigation menu at the top of AILALink.
+The five tabs are: